 Cost of Living and Housing in Slovenia

-Slovenia is generally less expensive than the U.S. For example, according to Numbeo, a cost-of-living data base, consumer prices in the U.S. are about 20% higher than in Slovenia, and rent prices are on average 117% higher in the U.S. Therefore, your retirement budget may stretch a lot further in Slovenia than in the U.S.
+Slovenia is generally less expensive than the U.S. For example, according to Numbeo, a cost-of-living database, consumer prices in the U.S. are about 45% higher than in Slovenia, and rent prices are on average 190% higher in the U.S. Therefore, your retirement budget may stretch a lot further in Slovenia than in the U.S.

 Ljubljana is one of the most popular cities in Slovenia for retirees.
-If you choose to live in Ljubljana, you can expect a one-bedroom apartment in the city center to cost about $718 per month.
-If you want to live outside the center, the same apartment will cost about $557 per month.
-In contrast, a one-bedroom in New York City will cost between $2,000 and $3,500 per month, depending on where you choose to live in the city.
-A three-bedroom apartment in central Ljubljana costs about $1,321 per month, and outside of the city center, a three-bedroom costs $984 per month on average.
+If you choose to live in Ljubljana, you can expect a one-bedroom apartment in the city center to cost about $644 per month.
+If you want to live outside the center, the same apartment will cost about $515 per month.
+In contrast, a one-bedroom in New York City will cost from approximately $2,900 to $3,600 per month, depending on where you choose to live in the city.

 Slovenia does not have a designated retirement visa for non-EU citizens.
 However, U.S. citizens can get a one-year temporary residence permit to Slovenia before leaving home.
 This permit is renewable annually, and after five years of living in Slovenia with the temporary residence permit, you can apply for permanent residency.